 I have journeyed to Niagara Falls USA several times in my life and the roaring power of the water never ceases to amaze me.
-The first time I visited with my family as a teenager while looking at colleges in upstate NY.
+The first time I visited with my family as a teenager while looking at colleges in upstate NY towns.
 My second time I eloped with my first husband.
 I have been back twice in later years with my current husband and kids, and it is an unique experience every time.

 Prospect Point, Niagara Falls USA